-People are in your store to use their gift cards they got for Christmas.
-Think of some ways you can add a little something extra to those customer's experiences.
+Consider the day after Christmas the official launch of gift card season.
+People are in your store to use the gift cards they got for Christmas.
+Think of some ways you can add a little something extra to those customers' experience.
 After all, it may be their first time in your store, so you need to wow them.

-Be generous with your bounce back coupons with customers.
-Stuff their bag with incentives to return.
+Be generous with your bounce-back coupons with customers—stuff their bag with incentives to return.
 Customers get out of the "shopping frenzy" mode in January, so try to keep them shopping in your store with some great incentives.

 Full Price Merchandising

-If you've been practicing the ideas to keep your employees healthy during the Holidays, then this week you simply do things to show them you care.
-Starbucks runs on you, a masseuse in the break room, lunches on you are just a few ways to show your appreciation for all they have done for you this selling season.
+Consider that your employees have just gone through the most grueling four weeks of their working lives and you are now asking them to give you even more.
+If you've been endeavoring to keep your employees healthy during the holidays, then this week you should do things to show them you care.
+Starbucks runs, a masseuse in the break room, and catered lunches are just a few ways to show your appreciation for all they have done for you this selling season.

 The bottom line is that other than big sales, customers don't expect much from a retailer during this week.
 Most retailers are "out of gas" and just coast to the new year.
 If you hit your numbers, it's definitely tempting to sit back and not keep pushing, but there is no better time of year to delight customers than the week after Christmas.
 We all know that the last impression is the most important one—make the last impression of the year be what carries you through the next.